S/PV.566 Security Council

 34. For that reason my Government welcomed the paragraphs in the preamble of the resolution adopted by the SecurÎty Council on 30 March 1951 ta the effect that the convening of a Constituent Assembly for the put·pose of detennining "the future shape and affiliation of the State of Jammu and Kashmir" would not çonsti~

-mtt~t be based on deeds - peace through deeds.
-In order ta el1.ablè the people of Jammu and Kashmir
+mtt~t be based on deeds - peace through deeds. order ta el1.ablè the people of Jammu and Kashmir

 ['un projet d~ clu rapport de Royaume-Uni ut pas oublier collaborateut' 30 juin 191t' collaborateuTs' r se conforme;